nikescar/gentoo-livegui-custom-build/README.md

 # Disclaimer
 * ATM, it's working for <b>AMD64</b> build only.
 * becareful with <b>emerge --sync</b> command. it may be streeful to gentoo git server. be sure to distribute your requests by using national mirror or local mirror.
+* Adding xf86 based kernel drivers makes failed to boot on 13th Intel CPUs system.

 # Status
 * <b>jwm</b> is for main windows manager. run with startx command.

 # Todo
-* there is error starting xdm. need to remove it.
+* there is error starting xdm on boot. related to displaymanager setting, terminal permissions.
-* kernel config replacement on starting.
+* kernel config replacement on build starting.
 * tui script or gui app for home dir changing helper.

 # Related Projects